kubeshark/homebrew-kubeshark-canary/README.md

-# homebrew-kubeshark-canary
+# homebrew-kubeshark
-Test tap for homebrew releases
+Homebrew formulae of Kubeshark